 But wait!
-You don't have to spend your whole savings account or pencil in a special Valentine's Day spending amount to your established budget.
+You don't have to spend your whole savings account on a special Valentine's Day for your person.
 Instead, check out these suggestions to find out how you can save money on Valentine's Day while still having a special time with your special someone!

 Compare Prices Before You Buy

 If you and your significant other plan to exchange gifts on Valentine's Day, don't wait until the last minute to splurge.
 Instead, plan ahead, identify the item you want to buy, and check out prices from competing distributors.
 You might find that one company offers the same gift for far cheaper, but you wouldn't have known that if you'd bought it on February 13!

 And remember, your Valentine's gifts don't have to be fancy jewelry or expensive luxury presents.
 A practical household item or improvement could prove much more useful to you and your significant other, and was probably already on your to-buy list!

 Unless your plan is to pop the question, make a grand announcement, or propose some other huge life decision, you really don't have to drain your savings on a fantastic dinner.
 All your significant other really cares about on Valentine's Day is you — so why don't you treat them to a night in with a home-cooked meal!

 Even if you aren't an aspiring chef, on Valentine's Day, you can pretend you are.
 There are literally millions of recipes and how-to guides online to show you exactly what you need to prepare a feast for you and your favorite person.
 And with the money you save on dinner, you might be able to buy them some of that awesomely discounted post-Valentine's Day jewelry after all!